runtipi/runtipi-appstore/apps/gitlab/metadata/description.md

 # A professional Git CI/CD service

+The app can take very long to start up, please be patient and watch the logs for progress.
+If you see some permission errors in the logs, restart the app.

+Re-mapped ports:

+- 443 -> 2443
+- 22 -> 2424

+## First Login

+To login for the first time:

+1. ssh to runtipi server node
+2. `sudo docker ps` get `containerId` of gitlab image
+3. `sudo docker exec -it <containerId> grep 'Password':` /etc/gitlab/initial_root_password and take \<passwd\>
+4. login in the app with username: root password: \<passwd\>

 These tutorials can help you learn how to use GitLab.

 |                                                                                                                                 |                                                                                                                                                          |                                                                                                                                |
 | ------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------ |